awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-sdk.md

    + `training_bucket` with the name of the Amazon S3 bucket that contains the training manifest file and images\.
    + `training_manifest` with the name and path to the training manifest file\.
    + The example splits the training dataset to create a test dataset\.
 If you want to use your own test dataset, do the following\.
-     + uncomment the following line of code:
+     + Uncomment the following line of code:

        ```
        #testing_dataset= json.loads('{"Assets": [{ "GroundTruthManifest": { "S3Object": { "Bucket": "testing_bucket", "Name": "testing_output" } } } ]}')
        ```
-     +  replace `testing_bucket` with the name of the Amazon S3 bucket that contains the testing manifest file and images\.
+     + Replace `testing_bucket` with the name of the Amazon S3 bucket that contains the testing manifest file and images\.
-     + `testing_manifest` with the name and path to the testing manifest file\.
+     + Replace `testing_manifest` with the name and path to the testing manifest file\.

    ```
    #Copyright 2019 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.